bensig/benobi-one-src/content/projects.md

 {{% portfolio image="/images/avengers.png" alt="avengers" link="https://www.imdb.com/name/nm2974733"%}}

 In 2017, I spent 6 months in Atlanta working on a project with codename: "Mary Lou" - one of the largest film productions ever.
 It was a dual production of Avengers: Infinity War and Avengers: Endgame.
 The motion capture team was facing some data transmission and security challenges on the live production, so they asked me to come down and help out for a few months.
 I got an [IMDB credit](https://www.imdb.com/name/nm2974733/) for my work there.
+Tech stack: (Linux)

 {{% /portfolio %}}